LebogangBantsijang/Audio-File-Manager/README.md

 ## Introduction

-This library allows you to manage Albums, Artists, Playlists,  Genre and Audio Items that are under the [MediaStore.Audio](https://developer.android.com/reference/android/provider/MediaStore.Audio) collection without having to deal with content resolvers or anything along those lines.
+This library allows you to manage Albums, Artists, Genre and Audio Items that are under the [MediaStore.Audio](https://developer.android.com/reference/android/provider/MediaStore.Audio) collection without having to deal with content resolvers or anything along those lines.

 ## Gettting Started